-On May 24, 1937, the Albany Recreation Department, with funding from the W.P.A.
+May 24, 1937: The Albany Recreation Department, with funding from the W.P.A.
 (Works Progress Administration), opened a preschool play center in Memorial Park.
 Mrs. Eleanor Quiggle and two assistants supervised the immediately popular program.

-Mothers of attending children met on July 15, 1937, and formed an educational and social club to support the play center.
+July 15, 1937: Mothers of attending children met and formed an educational and social club to support the play center.
 Meetings were bi-monthly and the 25 cents dues charged provided juice for the preschoolers.

-The need for a more protected facility resulted in the transfer of two portable buildings from the high school grounds to four city lots on Masonic near Solano.
-One of these buildings housed the offices of the Recreation Department and the other opened in October, 1937, as Albany Preschool.
-The Mothers’ Club continued to supply juice and handle special holiday celebrations, as well as hold numerous successful fundraising projects to supply equipment to the new play school.
+October 1937: The need for a more protected facility resulted in the transfer of two portable buildings from the high school grounds to four city lots on Masonic near Solano.
+One of the these buildings housed the offices of the Recreation Department and the other opened in October 1937 as the Albany Preschool.
+The Mothers’ Club continued to supply juice and handle special holiday celebrations, as well as holding numerous successful fundraising projects to supply equipment to the new playschool.

-Due to high enrollment, a second play center was established in early 1940 at the Albany Community Church, but it was a short-lived addition.
-In 1942 the W.PA. was forced to withdraw funds because of World War II.
+1942: The W.P.A. was forced to withdraw funds because of World War II.
 The Albany City Council and the Recreation Commission provided the necessary funds to maintain the original play school and the mothers now participated in its operation.
-At the same time, training these mothers became important, which led to the evening adult education program at Albany High School.
+At the same time, training these mothers became part of the day and evening adult education program at Albany High School.

-In September 1943, the Preschool tried to meet the increasing attendance demands by implementing an afternoon session for older preschoolers, while maintaining the morning session for younger preschoolers.
-Despite the double sessions, there has consistently been a substantial waiting list so preference for enrollment is given to Albany residents.
+September 1943: The Preschool tried to meet the increasing attendance demands by maintaining an afternoon session (for older preschoolers) as well as a morning session (for younger preschoolers).
+Despite the double sessions, there was consistently a substantial waiting list so preference for enrollment was given to Albany residents.